avocolado/avn-bible/glossary.md

 The nuance of this term is not widely known so NTR is often used as a synonym for cuckolding, or even non-consensual sex.

 :::danger CONTROVERSIAL
 The topic of NTR can be polarizing, which has led devs to label games as having NTR or explicitly not having NTR.
-Both camps have a passionate base of very vocal players that actively search for or avoid games that have NTR.
+Both camps have a passionate base of very vocal players who actively search for or avoid games that have NTR.
 No matter what your stance is, this can be a divisive topic.
 :::

 ## NSFW